Skip to content

 #2: CURING

-One of the primary differences between adhesive tape and liquid adhesives is the need for curing.
+One primary difference between adhesive tape and liquid adhesives is the need for curing.
 Ordinary glue might require time to dry and harden, but other liquid adhesives, such as epoxy, could require a chemical reaction or other external factors like heat to cure.

-Liquid adhesive must dry and harden to make a bond.
-The adhesives are mixed with a solvent, keeping them in liquid form until applied to a surface, which is when the solvent evaporates.
+Liquid adhesives must dry and harden to form a bond.
+They are mixed with a solvent, keeping them in liquid form until applied to a surface, when the solvent evaporates.
 The adhesive then hardens and forms a bond, which can take anywhere from a few seconds to a few hours.

 Known for being always sticky; adhesive tape holds immediately upon contact.
 There is no need for a chemical reaction or time for drying.
 Pressure-sensitive adhesive tapes are always ready to use; just remove the protective liner and apply pressure.
 However, adhesive tape does require some time to reach its “ultimate strength.”